Immune electron microscopy: Potential Complications

 The sections under the microscope must be very thin to allow the electrons to pass through.
 Some complications can arise during the preparation steps necessary to create the thin sections, including chemical fixation and embedding (usually in plastic).
 These harsh preparations can denature antigens, interrupting their necessary bond with the antibodies.
 Researchers have invented and utilized specific processes to circumvent these issues and preserve the interaction between the antigen and antibodies.
 These methods include light fixation rather than chemical fixation, freezing the specimen prior to sectioning it, and incubating it at room temperature rather than high temperatures.

 Bonds between antibodies and their respective antigen or between antibodies and their gold labels may be only partially secure due to the effects of low concentrations or steric hindrance on binding.
 Control groups are essential to account for the amount of labeling that occurs naturally without a virus.

 Results

 Results from immune electron microscopy are typically quantified visually.
 The sample must have certain features for quantitative analysis to be effective, limiting its frequency of use.
 It is applicable in situations like seeing how many colloidal gold particles are attached to a particular antibody.
 During successful experiments, immune electron microscopy can accurately locate proteins and strengthen comprehension of the relationship between structure and function.
 These processes in labeling and localization help researchers understand various cellular pathways and processes.

+EM fixation and embedment protocols strongly affect the immune complexing outcomes: many fixation and processing procedures of electron microscopy such as the dehydration series leading to polymerization in plastic Epon, or glutaraldehyde-formaldehyde crosslinking of proteins, do not allow binding of an antibody to its former target.
+In one paper it was shown that the maintenance of active binding sites, through a gentle EM fixation and embedment procedure, revealed that cytoplasmic transport previously believed to occur via microvesicles were actually a preparation artifact, arising from a peroxidase-labelled antibody used before fixation: direct immunogold labeling in Lowicryl EM sections showed cytoplasmic transport without vesicles in ovarian tissues.